 I have been here several times with expedition ships.
-It was one of my favourite stops because we could actually do our own nature walks here.
-And because of the open habitat, one could see flowers, butterflies and birds quite easily.
+It was one of my favourite stops in New Guinea, because it was one of the few places we could do a nature walk, and because of the open habitat, one could see flowers, butterflies and birds quite easily.

 The Dei-Dei Hot springs are located on Ferguson Island, part of the D'Entrecaustax islands in south east Papua New Guinea.